-When you scrunch up your face real hard while you’re laughing, the skin around the outside corners of your eyes wrinkles and crinkles.
-When you stop laughing, they go away.
+When you scrunch up your face real hard while you’re laughing, or screaming in disgust, the skin around the outside corners of your eyes wrinkles and crinkles.
+When you stop laughing or screaming, they go away.
 Sometimes.
 Sometimes they don’t.
 Those that don’t are called crow’s feet.
 And while I’m 25 and prone to thinking that crow’s feet are a sign of a happy woman who’s busy living life, mine aren’t that prominent.
 Others may not feel that way…or may have a more severe case of crow’s feet.
 There are a few different ways to get rid of crow’s feet.

 If you’re concerned about your crow’s feet, there are natural ways to eliminate wrinkles if you want to avoid painful, expensive, cutty and stabby methods of wrinkle removal, like Botox or a face-lift.
 The most important thing we can do for our skin, and the best way to prevent wrinkles from forming but also to minimize the look of wrinkles we already have, is to live a healthy lifestyle.
 Okay, so that seems a little vague, and it is, so read the rest of this article for specific ways to treat both facial wrinkles in general and crow’s feet specifically.